berenddeboer/cdk-drizzle-migrate/README.md

 # About

 This CDK construct library makes it possible to run the drizzle migrate at deploy of your stack time against the RDS cluster of your choice.
+The supported engines are PostgreSQL, MariaDB and MySQL.

 This construct library is intended to be used in enterprise environments, and works in isolated subnets.